CoderCamel/100-days-of-code/log.md

 ### Day 7: 2021-06-06
 #####

 **Today's Progress**: Was only able to study for 1h30min today due to time constraints.
 Learned about responsive design tools, like media queries and viewport units.
-Read an article on the uses of vmin and vmax to solve the issue of text getting too large/small in on landscape/portrait devices.
+Read an article on the uses of vmin and vmax to solve the issue of text getting too large/small on landscape/portrait devices.

 **Thoughts:** My first week of the challenge is done, and I'm very happy with my progress and consistency so far.